W4RH4WK/periboard-335-disassembly/README.md

 ![Info](images/02.jpg)

-- Unscrew all screws on the back of the keyboard.
+- Remove all visible screws on the back of the keyboard.
   There are 3 different types of screws used here (A, B, C).

 ![Screw Types](images/screws.jpg)